RohanAnandPandit/scheduling-algorithms/README.md

 ### Using the Scheduler
 A Scheduler object has an internal Schedule.
 When you use an algorithm for a list of jobs, the corresponding method returns the schedule.

+*NB: The algorithm will only give the optimal schedule for the job characteristics it was defined for*